Elgeyo-Marakwet County

 Elgeyo-Marakwet County is one of Kenya's 47 counties.
-Located in the former Rift Valley Province, its capital and largest town is Iten.
+Located in the former Rift Valley Province, the capital and largest town is Iten.
 It borders the counties of West Pokot to the north, Baringo County to the east, southeast and south, Uasin Gishu to the southwest and west, and Trans Nzoia to the northwest.

 Demographics

-The total population of Elgeyo-Marakwet County is 454,480 persons, of this 227,317 are females, 227,151 males, and 12 intersex persons.
-There are 99,861 households in the county with an average size of 4.5 persons per household with a density population of 150 persons per square km.
+The total population of Elgeyo-Marakwet County is 454,480 persons, 227,317 are females, 227,151 males, and 12 intersex persons.
+There are 99,861 households in the county with an average size of 4.5 persons per household with a population density of 150 persons per square km.